Files

 3. Read Data

-Open a blank workspace in FME Workbench, then add in a PostGIS reader.
+Open a blank workspace in FME Workbench, then add a PostGIS reader.
 Set the Connection to FMETraining and then open the parameters.

 In the parameters, click on the ellipsis next to Tables and then select the DowntownParks table.
 Click OK three times to finish adding the reader to the canvas.